iNgqikithi yokuPhica / Weaving Meanings: Telephone Wire Art from South Africa

 From the Deep: In the Wake of Drexciya with Ayana V. Jackson will begin touring in Fall 2026, and the exhibition is now available for booking.

-Please contact David Brescia-Weiler for more information.
+Please contact Isabelle Baldwin for more information.

 Goya’s Caprichos: Fantasy, Satire, and Artistic Innovation